-The team behind Rimo initially came to us for an engineering and design audit: they presented their prototype to the Hatch Duo team, and upon presenting our feedback, led to a consideration of rebranding from the team at Rimo.
-From a design standpoint, we aimed to completely redesign in terms of the device’s useability, form factor, manufacturability, and assembly design to better target and reach Rimo’s intended user groups.
+The team behind Rimo initially came to us for an engineering and design audit: they presented their prototype to the Hatch Duo team, and upon offering our feedback, it led to a consideration of rebranding from the team at Rimo.
+From a design standpoint, we aimed to completely redesign the device’s useability, form factor, manufacturability, and assembly design to better target and reach Rimo’s intended user groups.
 Because phone holders and accessories contain such a broad target audience, we identified and narrowed down the device’s primary users.
-When it came down to it, this device would be best used in home, simply to stay in touch with loved ones.
-Additionally, the redesign needed to fulfill these main aspects: a sensor housing, a base and upper housing which will contain all inner components, an ability to accomodate smartphones of varying thickness, and an on/off switch with an LED indicator.
+When it came down to it, this device would be best used at home, simply to stay in touch with loved ones.
+Additionally, the redesign needed to fulfill these main aspects: a sensor housing, a base and upper housing which will contain all inner components, an ability to accommodate smartphones of varying thickness, and an on/off switch with an LED indicator.

-We like to keep in mind that the smallest details can eventually serve as a foundation for future branding language and principles, so when it came to designing for Rimo, we wanted to convey the idea of “connectivity” from its sole purpose, all the way down to the foot of the device.
-To reiterate this, we added a series of connected dot-and-line patterns with several of them raised to act as feet and isolate vibration.
-To convey “reach,” we also gradated the tightness of the pattern from tight to more parsed as you go towards the middle of the device.
+We like to keep in mind that the most minor details can eventually serve as a foundation for future branding language and principles, so when it came to designing for Rimo, we wanted to convey the idea of “connectivity” from its sole purpose, all the way down to the foot of the device.
+To reiterate this, we added a series of connected dot-and-line patterns, raised to act as feet and isolate vibration.
+To convey “reach,” we also gradated the tightness of the design from tight to more parsed as you go towards the middle of the device.

 Moreover, we added speckled texture to the device to symbolize interconnecting people through “time and space.”
-This, along with the combination of the pin-light LED, would appear is if users are connected through the stars.
+This, along with the pin-light LED combination, would appear is if users are connected through the stars.

 Incubating Ideas: Trial, Error & Solution

 Rimo’s main engineering components we needed to address included hardware accessibility, the sensor cable, and an inability to compensate for various phone brands.
-Now consisting of more than 40 components, Rimo has the ability to: rotate 360 degrees, understand hand gestures, plug-and-play without the need for Bluetooth, and adjust according to the smartphone being used.
+Now consisting of more than 40 components, Rimo can: rotate 360 degrees, understand hand gestures, plug-and-play without the need for Bluetooth, and adjust according to the smartphone being used.
 But how did we get all these components to work together so seamlessly, you ask?

-In terms of hardware accessibility, we observed that the main board and battery were not secured to the chassis, which could compromise reliability and risk damaging internal electronics.
+In terms of hardware accessibility, we observed that the mainboard and battery were not secured to the chassis, which could compromise reliability and risk damaging internal electronics.
 To better secure these components, we fastened all of the electrical components to the device’s chassis to ensure all of the parts had a “home.”
-From there, we evaluated the assembly process and decided to use one-way snaps to reduce the number of parts in the device.
-Secondly, we utilized an electrical portion segregated by sheet metal to protect the PCBs and battery wires from being tangled with the gears.
-The difficulty was creating a custom internal gear ring from scratch what would be able to attach to rollers and allow the unit to move easily and securely.
+We then evaluated the assembly process and decided to use one-way snaps to reduce the device’s number of parts.
+Secondly, we utilized an electrical portion segregated by sheet metal to protect the PCBs and battery wires from tangling with the gears.
+The difficulty was creating a custom internal gear ring from scratch that would attach to rollers and allow the unit to move easily and securely.

-Additionally, we found that the sensor cable for gesture control could easily be disconnected, causing troubleshoot with the device’s rotation, and further decreasing the reliability of the device.
+Additionally, we found that the sensor cable for gesture control could easily be disconnected, causing troubleshoot with the device’s rotation, and further decreasing its reliability.
 In its original form, the retaining spring that helped Rimo rotate did not work as intended.
-Upon this observation, we created an order of operations to assemble a unit which housed all of the components needed to help Rimo rotate.
+Upon this observation, we created an order of operations to assemble a unit that housed all of the components needed to help Rimo rotate.
 Utilizing springs and fasteners, we decided on reformatting the assembly method to have the spring captured within the sphere, thus helping Rimo rotate more smoothly.

-Because smartphones from various manufacturers have varying mass and form factors, our ME team worked on an adjustable holder solution to compensate for thicknesses in various smartphones.
+Because smartphones from various manufacturers have varying mass and form factors, our ME team worked on an adjustable holder solution to compensate for thicknesses in multiple smartphones.
 One idea we originally had was to have the rear portion of the sphere press in and push the phone towards the front sphere, providing a clamping pressure to secure the phone.
-With this idea, we realizedtwo main issues: the first being that spheres contain difficult volumes to work with, and second, the part count would increase, causing the sphere assembly to become very complex, very quickly.
-Instead, the tradeoff that we made was designing the sphere in such a way that the front portion was spring loaded to provide the necessary tension to support any smartphone device.
+With this idea, we realized two main issues: the first being that spheres contain complex volumes to work with, and second, the part count would increase, causing the sphere assembly to become very difficult, very quickly.
+Instead, the tradeoff that we made was designing the sphere so that the front portion was spring-loaded to provide the necessary tension to support any smartphone device.

 Stay Connected With Rimo